goabstract/Marketing-for-Engineers/README.md

 * LinkedIn search and brief [article](https://blog.linkedin.com/2017/january/19/how-to-make-the-most-of-the-new-linkedin-search) from LinkedIn team on how to use their new search (it's very easy!).
 * [Pipl](https://pipl.com/) helps you to find information about email's owners.
 * The Buyer Persona Word Doc [Generator](http://www.makemypersona.com/) from HubSpot can help you to make the first hypothesis for your persona.
-* [TypeForm](https://www.typeform.com/) is an easy-to-use, mobile-optimized form-builder that's great for gathering online surways.
-You also can use Google Forms for making online sourveys.
+* [TypeForm](https://www.typeform.com/) is an easy-to-use, mobile-optimized form-builder that's great for gathering online surveys.
+You also can use Google Forms for making online surveys.

 ## :triumph: Marketing without Budget